GreyJohnsonGit/DataStructuresAndAlgorithms/README.md

 I'm using C++ because I get to use C tools, but I also get the convienance that C++ affords (yes it is a mess using both toolsets at once, but it makes this process a lot more enjoyable.

+In addition, I'm getting some practice in with test driven development (no tools, just some boilerplate testing classes).

 ## Completed So Far

 Nothing!
 We all have to start somewhere!

+## Notes

+It's Windows dependant!
+If you (for some odd reason) wanted to run the code, you will have to modify PrintC.hpp as it uses the windows funcitons to print to console with colors.